Ukrainians Welcomed to Nottingham

 Similarities In The Two Campaigns

-Having looked at the news reports about the Rinty Monaghan statue, we have identified a number of similarities to the campaign here in Nottingham.
+Having looked at news reports on the Rinty Monaghan statue, we have identified a number of similarities to the campaign here in Nottingham.
 The two cities even have a similar population.
 Belfast 280,000 and Nottingham weighing in at 330,000.

 BBC News in Northern Ireland reported: